ironhack-labs/lab-customer-analysis-round-4/readme.md

 # Lab | Customer Analysis Round 4

 In today's lesson we talked about continuous distributions (mainly normal distribution), linear regression and how multicollinearity can impact the model.
-In this lab, we will test your knowledge on those things using the `marketing_customer_analysis.csv` file.
-You have been using the same data in the previous labs (round 2 and 3).
-You can continue using the same jupyter file.
-The file can be found in the `files_for_lab` folder.
+In this lab, we will test your knowledge on those things using the 'marketing_customer_analysis.csv' file.
+You have been using the same data in the previous labs (Rounds 2 and 3).
+You can continue using the same Jupyter file.
+The file can be found in the 'files_for_lab' folder.

 ### Get the data

-Use the jupyter file from the last lab (Customer Analysis Round 3)
+Use the Jupyter file from the last lab (Customer Analysis Round 3)

-### Complete the following task
+### Complete the following tasks

 - Check the data types of the columns.
-Get the numeric data into dataframe called `numerical` and categorical columns in a dataframe called `categoricals`.
+- Place the the numeric data into a dataframe called 'numerical' and the categorical columns in a dataframe called categorical'.
-(You can use np.number and np.object to select the numerical data types and categorical data types respectively)
+TIP: You can use ```python np.number  ``` and ```python np.object  ``` to select the numerical data types and categorical data types respectively.
 - Now we will try to check the normality of the numerical variables visually
-  - Use seaborn library to construct distribution plots for the numerical variables
+  - Use the seaborn library to construct distribution plots for the numerical variables
   - Use Matplotlib to construct histograms
-  - Do the distributions for different numerical variables look like a normal distribution
+  - Standardize the distributions for different numerical variables to look like normal distributions
 - For the numerical variables, check the multicollinearity between the features.
-Please note that we will use the column `total_claim_amount` later as the target variable.
+Please note that we will use the column 'total_claim_amount' later as the target variable.
 - Drop one of the two features that show a high correlation between them (greater than 0.9).
 Write code for both the correlation matrix and for seaborn heatmap.
 If there is no pair of features that have a high correlation, then do not drop any features